 Kennecott Greens Creek Mining Company (KGCMC) has prepared this section of the Annual Report in accordance with the mine's General Plan of Operations (Appendix 11, Attachment C).
-A summary of all operational and monitoring activities performed at inactive production rock sites in 2004 is provided.
+A summary of all operational and monitoring activities performed at inactive production rock sites in 2005 is provided.
 Site locations are shown on Figure 2.1.
 Refer to GPO Appendix 11 for a detailed description of the facilities and associated monitoring requirements.
-Aspects of the inactive Site D are covered in the Tailings and Production Rock Site 2004 Annual Report (KGCMC, 2005), which also covers the active production rock site (Site 23) and tailings facility.
+Aspects of the inactive Site D are covered in the Tailings and Production Rock Site 2005 Annual Report (KGCMC, 2006), which also covers the adjacent active production rock Site 23, and the tailings facility.

-Surface sampling entailed collecting material from a grid that randomly produced the specified number of samples.
-Small sites were sampled by taking material from roughly equidistant locations along a transect across the site.
-The sampling technique was intended to minimize bias toward any one material type.
+Surface sampling entails collecting material from a grid that randomly produces the specified number of samples.
+Small sites are sampled by taking material from roughly equidistant locations along a transect across the site.
+The sampling technique is intended to minimize bias toward any one material type.

 Summary statistics for KGCMC's inactive production rock sites are presented in Table 2.1.
 Acid Base Accounting (ABA) data are summarized in Figures 2.3 and 2.4.
-Water quality data are summarized in Figures 2.5 to 2.17 for all inactive production rock sites except Site E, which are summarized in Figures 2.18 to 2.30.
-New monitoring sites were added in 2002 and 2003 at Site E, and now presenting these data on separate figures enables easier data interpretation.
+Flow and water quality data are summarized in Figures 2.5 to 2.19 for all inactive production rock sites except Site E, which are summarized in Figures 2.20 to 2.32.
 A general summary of trends is discussed in this section, followed by individual site discussions in the subsequent sections.
 Refer to Figure 2.1 for general site locations, and Figure 2.2 for Site E sampling locations.

-The results of grid sampling and water monitoring in 2004 are consistent with previous investigations (KGCMC, 1994; Shepherd Miller, 2000; ADEC, 2003).
+The results of grid sampling and water monitoring in 2005 are consistent with previous investigations (KGCMC, 1994, & 2004; Shepherd Miller, 2000; ADEC, 2003).
 These investigations concluded that some of the material is potentially acid generating but that the vast majority of the material maintains a pH greater than 6.0 and that sensitive receiving areas continue to be adequately protected.
 This annual report serves as an annual follow-up to these previous investigations and generally does not repeat data and information presented in these reports, unless doing so provides continuity and clarity.

 Inactive Sites

 1350 960 Mill Slope Site C Site E

 Years Active (approx.) 1978-1985 1987-1988 1987-1988 1987-1988 1988-1994

 Acreage 5 1 20 2 10

 Total Volume (yds) 40,000 5,000 ND 50,000 365,000

 Prod Rock Vol (yds) 40,000 5,000 ND ND ND

 Reclamation Material (yds) 0 0 0 0 10,000

-Average NP (tCaCO 3 /kt) 156 ND 51 95 252
+Average NP (tCaCO 3 /kt) ND Site 134 ND ND

-Average AP (tCaCO 3 /kt) 111 ND 108 71 111
+Average AP (tCaCO 3 /kt) ND Removed 224 ND ND

-Average NNP (tCaCO o /kt) 45 ND -57 24 140
+Average NNP (tCaCO 3 /kt) ND in 2005 -90 ND ND

+Average Rinse pH ND 4.80 ND ND